aakashdahake/Neo-Automation/README.md

 - **Functional Tests** focuses on funtional test of API for expected implementation usage, designed with Scenario
 - **API Tests** focus on testing Neonomics API for various suuny and rainy days scenarios and its functionality on API level

+### Framework overview
+- This is a hybrid maven based framework that uses Rest-Assured Java DSL library, Selenium (lilttle UI part), TestNG, JNUnit and Cucumber (Gherkin)

 ### Prerequisites
 - Java version 1.8.0_251
 - Chrome version 89.0.4389.90